mjwelchphd/pdkim/README.md

 ```
 DKIM keys are stored on the sending server's DNS under the name ```selector._domainkey.domain.top-level-domain```.
 For example, DKIM looks for a public key for the test data above in the server's DNS TXT records with a name ```cheezburger._domainkey.duncanthrax.net```.
 A recommended practice is to rotate selectors by creating new ones and deleting old ones (once enough time has gone by for all the email signed with old selectors will have been verified).
 Google creates selectors like ```20120113```, i.e., date related.

+For an example of how to set up a production mail server, see ```https://community.rackspace.com/developers/f/7/t/3449```.

 ##HOW DO I GENERATE THE DKIM KEYS WITH OPENSSL?
 The easiest way to create a set of DKIM keys is using OpenSSL in 7 easy steps as follows: